Carroll Creek Kinetic Art Promenade

 During eight months in 2020, Carroll Creek Kinetic Art Promenade has displayed three kinetic art sculptures in the mid segment of Carroll Creek.

-Since April 2021 and on a 12-month per year basis, Carroll Creek Kinetic Art Promenade displays seven kinetic art sculptures in the segment of Carroll Creek located east of East Street, Downtown Frederick.
+Since April 2021 and on a 12-month per year basis, Carroll Creek Kinetic Art Promenade displays up to eight kinetic art sculptures in the segment of Carroll Creek located east of East Street, Downtown Frederick.
 The sculptures are separated by about 100 feet and add much vibrancy to the area by expressing a rich blend of history, artistry, inspiration, and enjoyment.

-See the map below for the positions of the coming artwork.
+See the map below for the positions of the artwork.

 “If our hopes of building a better and safer world are to become more than wishful thinking,